DegateCommunity/Degate/README.md

 Degate 2.0
 ===========

-This project is a fork of the Degate project, the final goal is to replace it.
+Degate is a multi-platform software for semi-automatic VLSI reverse engineering of digital logic in chips.

-Degate is a software for semi-automatic VLSI reverse engineering of digital logic in chips.
+This project is a fork of the initial Degate project.
+The final goal is to replace it.

 # The project

 ## Little history

-Degate was actively developed by Martin Schobert, during his thesis, from ~2009 to 2011.
+Degate was actively developed by Martin Schobert, during his thesis, from 2008 to 2011.
 For now, the project is inactive and only get some small fixes since 2011.
-It is composed of a library (libGate) and a GUI interface (Degate).
-Degate was known to be unstable and have impacting bugs in a first place.
-The software is the only known open-source project for semi-automatic VLSI reverse engineering.
+The project is composed of a library (libGate) and a GUI interface (Degate).

 Degate has definitely a great potential, mainly because it is the only free and open-source software for hardware reverse engineering of chips, but never knew how to impose itself in the community.
+One possible reason for that is because Degate was known to be unstable and have impacting bugs in a first place.

 You can visit the initial project website to learn more :